afcarl/what-science-one-did-to-my-brain/slides.md

 colortheme: wolverine
 ---

+# Poll

+- How many are scared you'll fail Science One?

+# Poll

+- How many are scared bad grades in Science One will cause you to fail in life?

-# Myself & Science One
+# Science One & Beyond

-- Science One 2006/2007
+> - Science One 2006/2007
-- UBC Integrated Science 2010
+> - BSc, UBC Integrated Science 2010
+> - UBC iGEM 2009
+> - Married 2014
-- MIT Biological Engineering 2017
+> - PhD, MIT Biological Engineering, expected 2017

+---

 # Science One 2006/2007